TouK/nussknacker/docs/configuration/model/Flink.md

 ---
-sidebar_label: "Flink"
+sidebar_label: Apache Flink Model Settings and Extensions
-description: Flink specific model configuration
+description: Configure custom components and services for Flink-based deployments.
+Learn how to tailor your Nussknacker model for Apache Flink runtime.
 ---

 # Flink specific model configuration